sanu151/React-JS/README.md

 - **Responsiveness:** Bootstrap is designed to be responsive, but you may need to make adjustments for specific screen sizes or devices.
 - **Accessibility:** Bootstrap is generally accessible, but it's essential to ensure that your usage aligns with accessibility guidelines.

-By following these steps and considering the additional factors, you can effectively integrate Bootstrap into your React applications, creating visually appealing and responsive user interfaces.

 ## state, `setState`, and event handlers: